jrsacher/jrsacher.github.io/e1b/review.md

   + Generally easier to work with, especially for prototyping
 + In reality, this is an oversimplification -- nothing is black and white

+### Algorithms again
++ If you have to create one, be _EXTREMELY_ precise
+  + Note: "precise" does not equal verbose
++ Simple is generally better/easier

 ## Internet Technologies

 ### Protocols that make the internet work